-- Develop pupils' spoken language, reading, writing and vocabulary as integral aspects of the teaching of their subject. - Demonstrate an understanding of, and take responsibility for, the promotion of high standards of literacy, articulacy and the correct use of standard English, whatever their specialist subject. - Ensure that they maintain high expectations in terms of vocabulary use and model best practice at all times. - Promote vocabulary development to all students, including clear instructions relating to tiered vocabulary. - Plan for literacy opportunities in all lessons. - Engage with CPD related to literacy development. - Be aware of appropriate expectations of students and difficulties that might be experienced with literacy skills. - Use the whole academy recommendations relating to literacy pedagogy.
+- Develop student oracy, reading, writing and vocabulary as integral aspects of the teaching of their subject. - Demonstrate an understanding of, and take responsibility for, the promotion of high standards of literacy, articulacy and the correct use of standard English, whatever their specialist subject. - Ensure that they maintain high expectations in terms of vocabulary use and model best practice at all times. - Promote vocabulary development to all students, including clear instructions relating to tiered vocabulary. - Plan for literacy opportunities in all lessons. - Engage with CPD related to literacy development. - Be aware of appropriate expectations of students and difficulties that might be experienced with literacy skills. - Adapt teaching to the individual needs of their students. - Use the whole Academy recommendations relating to literacy pedagogy.
 See Appendix A.